The Delicious Crescent

 Garnish

-• finely chopped herbs or preserved lemon peel
+• Finely chopped herbs and/or preserved lemon peel

 US Customary - Metric